vvvote/vvvote/doc/install.md

 What you need
 =============
 You need:

 * a webserver (e.g. apache)
 * a mysql server
-* php version 5.3 at least and
+* php version 5.3 at least and (both is automatically included in most distributions):
- * php-pdo
+ * php-pdo-mysql
  * php GMD is recommended (it works without but the cryptographic calculations are about 200 times faster if you have GMD module)

 Download vvvote